OpenSolo/OpenSolo/documentation/initial_ssh.md

 From this point forward, it is the same as any other installation method.

 4. **Reboot:** Power cycle the Solo and controller once the Copter and Controller steps above are complete.
 When they power back on, they will automatically begin a factory reset procedure.
 Since we just installed Open Solo on the recovery partitions, they are factory resetting to Open Solo!
 They will then automatically execute a second update procedure, cleanly installing Open Solo on the system partition.
-    - You will likely hear the Pixhawk reboot tones twice.
-You may hear the firmware success happy tones from the pixhawk as well.
-All normal.
+    - You will likely hear the Pixhawk reboot tones 2-3 times.
+This is normal.
     - You will likely see the controller reboot and say update success twice.
 This is also normal.
     - It is difficult to know exactly what stage it is at since it can't speak and isn't telepathic.
-The process takes about 8-10 minutes on both the solo and the controller.
-So just wait about 10 minutes.
+The process takes about 6 minutes on both the solo and the controller.
+So just wait about 6 minutes.

 5. **Pair:** Hit the pair button under the Solo with a small pointy poking apparatus like a paper clip for 2 seconds to get the controller and solo re-paired.
 When the controller tells you it has detected the solo, hold the A and B button for 3 seconds... which is the second set of vibrations... until the the screen says pairing in progress.
 If the copter and controller are not pairing, reboot both.
 They may have timed out.